What majors/degrees can I have to apply?

 How long will it take to get my degree?

 One year.
 The 12-month (summer-fall-spring-summer) program starts in July.

 What is the deadline to apply?

 Jan.
 15 for scholarship consideration and April 15 for priority review of online applications.
-Applications are accepted through July 1.
+Applications are reviewed on a rolling basis through July 1.

 When do classes start?